-set the NSSAA bit to "network slice-specific authentication and authorization supported" in the 5GMM capability IE of the REGISTRATION REQUEST message.
+a) set the NSSAA bit to "network slice-specific authentication and authorization supported" in the 5GMM capability IE of the REGISTRATION REQUEST message; and

+b) if not registered over the other access in the same PLMN or is in 5GMM-IDLE mode over the other access, include the Pending NSSAA status IE in the REGISTRATION REQUEST message, if applicable, indicating which S-NSSAIs are pending the network slice-specific authentication and authorization procedure.

 If the UE supports CAG feature, the UE shall set the CAG bit to "CAG Supported" in the 5GMM capability IE of the REGISTRATION REQUEST message.